-- G20 (a-c).
-We want to know during which months in 2010 this income was received.
-This question is also asked throughout this section and it is very important that you ENTER the correct months for each type of income received. - G21 (a-c) CkPt.
+G20a, G20b.
+We want to know during which months in 2012 this income was received.
+This question is also asked throughout this section and it is very important that you

+ENTER the correct months for each type of income received.

+- G21aCkpt, G21bCkpt.
 Again, make sure you have jobs/work hours in Section BC for any income reported in these questions.
 If jobs/work hours haven't been reported for income mentioned here, complete the supplementary sequence that automatically follows.
 If you do not realize you have missed work hours until you are editing, please call R for missing information before sending in the completed interview. - G23.
 The purpose of this sequence is to help you make sure that if Head had work hours on jobs other than the current main job, we get the income from them. - G24.
 The purpose of this sequence is to help you make sure that if Head had work hours on jobs other than the current main job, we get the income from them.

-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount). - G25a.
+G25a.
 RENT: Head may own real estate property that is rented to others.
 The income should be net, i.e., after expenses are deducted.
 Expenses include maintenance, property taxes, mortgage payments, etc.